Skip to main content

 Table gadgets are macros that allow for ergonomic synthesis of queries that would otherwise be too cumbersome, clunky or error prone to write by hand.
 Furthermore, the use of gadgets is essential if one wants to turn their query into a continuously-running monitoring agent, or materialized view.

-Time-Series Table Gadets
+Time-Series Table Gadgets

 The time-series tables we saw in the previous section are also overloaded as table gadgets.
 The difference between the raw blockchain data tables and their table gadget counterpart (which we will be referring to as chain table gadget) is that: